The Tomb of King David in Jerusalem: the holy site left outside the walls of old Jerusalem

 In the 1950s, the mayor's office of the Jewish part of Jerusalem and enthusiasts from the Ministry of Religious Affairs transformed David's tomb into the most important Jewish holy site of the young state.

 Here they organized collective prayers and celebrated Jewish holidays, built an observation deck for thrill-seekers, overlooking the old city and the Wailing Wall, the Temple, and the Olives.
 Visitors risked coming up here to get hit by Jordanian snipers.

-The people's museum of Judaica and the first museum in Israel dedicated to the memory of the victims of the catastrophe in the recent war appear next to the grave of David.
+The People's Museum of Judaica the first museum in Israel dedicated to the memory of the victims of the catastrophe in the recent war appears next to the Tomb of David.

 Over the tomb of King David, on the roof, in the early 1950s, even an impromptu reception room of the President of the State of Israel was arranged, the inscription about this remains to this day, even though in the past two decades the entire complex, including the tomb of David and the room of the Last Supper, restored outside and inside, in preparation for the visits of popes from the Vatican.

 Visiting the grave of King David before 1967 was unsafe and not entirely legal from the point of view of international law.
 Definitely - for the majority of Jews it was at this time that the cult of the tomb of King David was created as a saint, as the holiest at that time, a Jewish place in Jerusalem.

 "Have you tried during these years to verify the authenticity of David's grave"? - Yes.
 But there were no attempts to carry out real excavations - maybe they were afraid that they would not find anything, maybe they were afraid that they would find the wrong thing, maybe they simply followed the religious ban on opening Jewish graves and did not want to disturb the peace of the Jewish king, prophet, and psalmist!